 Straddling both sides of the Mosel River not far from Koblenz in a valley of lush green vineyards topped by a Romanesque castle is one of Germany’s loveliest small towns.
 Cochem is one of the most underrated towns in Germany, but with the Reichsburg Castle, half-timbered houses and sweet cobbled-stoned alleys, it’s definitely worth a visit.
 Come here for the wine or come here for the castle, either way it’s one of the best day trips from Frankfurt!

 15. Colmar, France

-Located in the Alsace region of France, Colmar is one of France’s most colorful towns.
+As Capital of the Alsace Wine region of France, Colmar is one of France’s most colorful towns.
 For much of history, the town ping-ponged back and forth between Germany and France and, therefore, much of its adorable architectural style has been influenced by both countries.
 Often ranked as one of the most beautiful towns in Europe, it’s half-timbered houses scattered throughout the town and canals make this town one of the best small towns in France.
 A canal boat tour through the charming quarter of town known as “Little Venice” is an absolute must!

 16. Dinkelsbühl, Germany

 One of three towns with Medieval walls in Germany which still completely encircle the town, Dinkelsbühl is one of the main cities to visit on the Romantic Road.
 This half-timbered town is one of a few German towns that survived WWII with little to no damage, thus preserving its unique size and shape.
 A sign welcomes you to “the most beautiful town in Germany” easily giving Rothenburg ob der Tauber a run for the title.